MiyukiHoshi21/computing-work/teachers-day/story.md

 At the moment, realisation dawned on the boys and they looked at each other, horrified.

-“I’m guessing the girls are in the parade square.”
+“I’m guessing most of the girls are in the parade square.”
 Mr Lee (TRP) interpreted.

-The boys nodded slowly.
+The students nodded slowly.

 “Let’s go save them then!”
 Mr Ho (Comp) declared.